lnp2pBot/bot/docs/INSTALL.md

 • It will be necessary to have already created a bot with `BotFather`, to have another number to use with Telegram and to have opened channels in Polar.

-1) Enter the bot and type the following:
+1) You must start the bot with the same account with the command:

 ```
 /start